Ho Ho Lun: Singapore Pro Wrestling (2013–present)

+Wrestling Career in China (2012-present)

+Across more than a decade of competition in Mainland China, Ho Ho Lun has been one of the region’s most active and influential international wrestlers, appearing for major promotions including Middle Kingdom Wrestling (MKW), China Wrestling Entertainment (CWE), King of Pro Wrestling (KOPW), and multiple independent circuits.
+Lun’s China tenure features several championship achievements, beginning with his victory in 2018, when he defeated Sam Gradwell to win the KOPW Championship, marking one of the earliest internationally‑recognized title wins in the Mainland scene.
+He later continued his prominence in MKW, culminating in his MKW World Championship win on 18 May 2025, defeating The Slam in a featured main event.
+Beyond title matches, Lun wrestled extensively in China during its formative years, appearing in showcase bouts that helped establish China’s first modern wrestling circuit, and took part in MKW and KOPW cross‑border cards that blended Chinese and international talent.
+Through championship success, international showcase matches, and continuous activity across multiple promotions, Lun has become recognized as a central bridge between Chinese wrestling and the broader Asian scene, contributing significantly to the development and visibility of professional wrestling in China.

-Hong Kong Pro-Wrestling Federation (HKWF) (2009–present)
+Hong Kong Pro-Wrestling Federation (HKWF) (2009–2023)

 After travelling back and forth from Guangzhou to Hong Kong every week for two years, Ho decided to open a wrestling gym of his own in his homeland of Hong Kong.
 He founded Hong Kong Pro-Wrestling Federation and launched its gym in Shatin, Hong Kong, where he and other Hong Kong wrestlers had been training.
 Notable wrestlers from the gym include Jason Lee, Ladybeard, and Bit Man.
 The group had their first show on June 6, 2009, this event served as a starting point for the sport of professional wrestling in Hong Kong.
 In 2012, Lun challenged Jason Lee for the AWGC Junior Heavyweight Championship but fell short.
 In 2015, he formed a new stable call Outer Space with fellow Hong Kong wrestlers Jeff Man, Kevin Man, Ham Sap Chan and Beijing wrestler Gao Yuan.
 On 26 June 2016, a few days after he debut for the WWE Cruiserweight Classic, he defeated Jason Lee to become Hong Kong's AWGC Jr Heavyweight Champion.
 On December 31, 2016, he defeated M.A. in Dongguan, China for his first championship defense.
-However, on January 8, 2017, he failed on his second defense of his championship in Hong Kong and was defeated by Dai Ten Z.
+However, on January 8, 2017, he failed on his second defense of his championship in Hong Kong and was defeated by Dai Ten Z. In 2022, Lun officially stepped down from his positions as lead producer and promoter of HKWF.
+He subsequently departed the company entirely, handing over all remaining duties to a new generation of leadership to focus on his wrestling career and other professional ventures.